ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

  Below is an example of a deployment yaml file that has an initContainer section.
 Optionally, you can have the initContainers section use `chown` to restrict access to a single user.
- Be sure to work with a subdirectory of `at`, such as `/var/log/at/myservice`, where "myservice" is the catalog id of your service.
+ Be sure to work with a subdirectory of `at`, such as `/var/log/at/myservice`, where "myservice" is the CRN name of your service; look it up [here](http://resource-catalog.bluemix.net/search) in the Name column.

  ```
 apiVersion: v1